kintany/python-data-analysis/README.md

 # Applied Data Science with Python Specialization

-The 5 courses in this University of Michigan specialization introduce learners to data science through the python programming language.
+The 5 courses in the University of Michigan specialization introduce learners to data science through the python programming language.

 ##

 ### Introduction

-This repo contains all my work for this specialization.
+This repo contains all my work for this course.
 All the code base, quiz questions, screenshot, and images, are taken from, unless specified, [Introduction to Data Science in Python on Coursera](https://www.coursera.org/learn/python-data-analysis).

 ### Lectures Jupyter Notebooks